|Coordinates:||13.8279 N 89.3562 W|

 Maya culture elsewhere was developing, but this desert waited.
 Volcanic ash gradually turned into fertile soil.

 People returned to this area approximately one century later.
-It is not entirely clear when a densely built village developed - but it happened before the end of 6th century.
+It is not entirely clear when a densely built village developed - but it happened before the end of the 6th century.
 It was not major center - just one of many villages in this fertile land.

 Eruption of Loma